 The Fire of Joy

 Clive James read, learned and recited poetry aloud for most of his life.
-In this book, completed before just before his death, he offers a selection of his favourite poems and a personal commentary on each.
+In this, the last book he completed before his death, the much-loved poet, broadcaster and author offers a selection of his favourite poems and a personal commentary on each.

 In his highly personal anthology, James offers a commentary on each of the eighty or so poems: sometimes a historical or critical note on the poem or its author, sometimes a technical point about the poem's construction from someone who was himself a poet, sometimes a personal anecdote about the role the poem played in his own life.